 Update: After the following article was published, Tanner Passarella’s father hired Barry Cooper to help get his son released from juvenile detention.
-Barry secretly recorded a phone conversation with Tanner's probation officer and posted it to YouTube.
+Barry secretly recorded a phone conversation with Tanner’s probation officer and posted it to YouTube.
+After a few weeks, Youtube took the video down.

 Judge Scott Johansen faced widespread criticism and calls for his impeachment after he ordered to have a 9-month-old baby taken from the home of a same sex couple November 10, 2015.
 Johansen retired on Jan.
 1 2016 after serving 23 years as a judge.